-Pinnacle was founded in 1989 for the purpose of recognizing the achievements of adult and nontraditional students.
-Utah State's chapter was established that same year, and USU's first members were inducted in 1990.
-Membership in Pinnacle acknowledges nontraditional students for their academic achievements, service contributions, and leadership both on campus and in the community.
-Initiates must meet the USU Access and Diversity Center's definition of nontraditional student, must have earned an overall institution GPA of 3.0 or higher, and must have been involved in campus and/or community activities.
-Membership is open to no more than 15 percent of nontraditional students at USU.
-Eligible students may apply for membership through the Access and Diversity Center.
+Pinnacle was founded at Murray State University in Kentucky in 1989 for the purpose of recognizing the achievements of adult and nontraditional students.
+The USU chapter was established that same year, and the first members were inducted in 1990.
+Initiates must be 26 years of age or older, must have earned an overall USU GPA of 3.0 or higher, and must have been involved in campus and/or community activities.
+(Membership is open to no more than 15 percent of the junior and senior student population.)
+Applications are available in the Reentry Student Center.

 Psi Chi is an international honor society whose purpose is to encourage, stimulate, and maintain excellence in scholarship for the individual members in all fields, particularly in psychology, and to advance the science of psychology.

 The intrinsic value of membership is rewarding to the achiever, in that recognition of excellence leads to self-fulfillment and thus to selfrealization.
 By recognizing that what they do does make a difference, students are motivated to achieve higher productivity.
 When shared with others, accomplishments are enjoyed more.
 Furthermore, the contacts made through Psi Chi will be valuable throughout the student’s educational and professional career.